< Back to Anderson, IN Criminal Defense Attorneys page

 Assault pertains to threats of violence; however, Indiana does not have a statute specifically prohibiting assault.
 Instead, threats of violence are covered by other laws, including intimidation (IC §35-45-2-1), harassment (IC §35-45-2-2), and criminal recklessness (IC §35-42-2-2).

-You can be charged with intimidation if you threaten another person with the intention of causing them to engage in conduct against their will, place then in fear of retaliation, or cause a building to be evacuated.
+You can be charged with intimidation if you threaten another person with the intention of causing them to engage in conduct against their will, place them in fear of retaliation, or cause a building to be evacuated.
 This may be a Class A misdemeanor or a Level 5 or 6 felony, depending on the circumstances.
 You commit harassment, a Class B misdemeanor, if you call, send mail, send obscene, indecent, or profane messages, or send electronic communications to another individual with the purpose of harassing, annoying, or alarming them.

 Strangulation (IC §35-42-2-9)